GSK plc (GSK) Beta Value: Understanding the Market Risk

 GSK) stock’s latest price update

-GSK plc (NYSE: GSK)’s stock price has decreased by -0.27 compared to its previous closing price of 33.59. but the company has seen a -3.12% decline in its stock price over the last five trading sessions.
-Barron’s reported on 11/02/22 that GSK Raises Guidance as Earnings Help Shore Up Position of CEO
+GSK plc (NYSE: GSK)’s stock price has increased by 0.06 compared to its previous closing price of 33.50.
+However, the company has seen a -2.70% decrease in its stock price over the last five trading sessions.

 GSK’s Market Performance

-GSK plc (GSK) has experienced a -3.12% fall in stock performance for the past week, with a -7.38% drop in the past month, and a -11.66% drop in the past quarter.
-The volatility ratio for the week is 1.31%, and the volatility levels for the past 30 days are at 1.23% for GSK.
-The simple moving average for the last 20 days is -4.79% for GSK stock, with a simple moving average of -7.55% for the last 200 days.
+GSK’s stock has fallen by -2.70% in the past week, with a monthly drop of -7.99% and a quarterly drop of -8.42%.
+The volatility ratio for the week is 1.49% while the volatility levels for the last 30 days are 1.24% for GSK plc The simple moving average for the last 20 days is -3.95% for GSK stock, with a simple moving average of -7.19% for the last 200 days.

 Conclusion